How to Understand Your Hamster’s Body Language

 Freezing

-This involves your hamster staying in one position, sometimes for a few minutes.
-Its ears are straight up and he is completely stiff to the touch.
+You may see your hamster staying in one position — sometimes for even a few minutes.
+Their ears will be straight up and they will be stiff to the touch.
 There are lots of potential reasons for hamsters to stop moving temporarily: they can freeze both out of fear and surprise, or they can pause their movement so that they can listen more carefully to something that they’re unsure about.

 Chewing